 How I can help you

-It is likely that you know what has brought you to seek counselling, and you have an idea about how counselling can help you and what you hope to gain from the process.
-I can help by deeply hearing and being with you in your subjective world, understanding your pain, the daily struggle.
-In the safety and warmth of the therapeutic relationship I will help you to be present with your pain, your struggle; so that you can see a way forward and work towards a growing sense of inner peace and contentment, with more focus and clarity.
+By deeply hearing, and being with you in your subjective reality, I will endeavour to understanding your pain, your struggle.
+I will journey alongside you, empowering you to gain clarity in awareness, so that you may know and accept yourself at a deeper level and move into a greater state of well-being.
+In the safety and warmth of the therapeutic relationship I will help you to be present with your thoughts and emotions; so that you can see a way forward and work towards a growing sense of inner peace and contentment, with more focus and clarity.

 With experience working with adults and young people of many ages, backgrounds and cultures, my practice is diverse and adaptable to your unique and specific needs.